autowarefoundation/autoware.universe/planning/behavior_velocity_planner/virtual-traffic-light-design.md

 This is one of the example cases of virtual traffic light.
 ![overview](docs/virtual_traffic_light/intersection_mediation.png)

-#### Infrastructure linkage: V2X specification
+start_line, stop_line, end_line is defined in vector map.

-When the linkage start point is passed, the shutter will be opened.
+1. When the linkage start point is passed, the shutter will be opened.
-If the shutter does not open or communication is interrupted, stop at the stop line After passing the end of the linkage, close the shutter.
+2. If the shutter does not open or communication is interrupted, stop at the stop line.
+3. After passing the exit zone, close the shutter.

 ### System Configuration Diagram